vinaykumar-l/AI-article-summarizer/README.md

 1. Summarize news articles to get the main highlights quickly.
 2. Generate a summary of research papers to understand their key findings.
 3. Summarize blog posts or long articles to get the main points without reading the entire content.

-## Contributing

-Contributions to the AI Article Summarizer are welcome!
-If you have any suggestions, improvements, or bug fixes, please feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

-## Acknowledgments

-The AI Article Summarizer was developed using the "Article Extractor and Summarizer" API from Rapid API.
-Special thanks to the developers of this API for providing such a useful tool.

-## Contact

-For any questions or inquiries, please contact [your-email@example.com](mailto:your-email@example.com).

----

-Now you have a stunning README.md customized for your AI Article Summarizer using Vite and React!
-Feel free to modify it further to suit your project's needs.
-Provide clear instructions, add screenshots, and make it as appealing as possible to attract users and contributors.
-Good luck with your project!